 The team gently loaded her into a trailer IFAW had provided and spent the night at the local Department of National Parks and Wildlife headquarters.
 Her condition was so critical that they couldn’t give her milk straightaway—she had been without it for too long.
 To begin replenishing her energy and hydration, they gave her electrolytes and the fruits she was used to.

-Then they stabilized her for the next day’s eight-hour journey to Lusaka Elephant Nursery, where IFAW and GRI rehabilitate orphaned calves with the goal of eventually returning them to the wild.
+Then they stabilised her for the next day’s eight-hour journey to Lusaka Elephant Nursery, where IFAW and GRI rehabilitate orphaned calves with the goal of eventually returning them to the wild.

 Why was Ndewa alone?

-Chikumbi village sits near the Zambezi River, opposite Zimbabwe and neighboring Mozambique.
+Chikumbi village sits near the Zambezi River, opposite Zimbabwe and neighbouring Mozambique.
 Elephants frequently cross the river here.